transparency-dev/merkle/docs/compact_ranges.md

 provided by the server too.
 The classic consistency proof [algorithm](https://datatracker.ietf.org/doc/html/rfc6962#section-2.1.2) in RFC 6962 doesn’t assume that the client has a mergeable commitment.
-So, instead of just compact range `[6, 16)`, it roughly consists of both the old compact range and the one that covers the appended entries.
+So, instead of just compact range `[6, 16)`, it roughly[^2] consists of both the old compact range and the one that covers the appended entries.

+[^2]: In RFC 6962 the proof size has fewer nodes in most cases, e.g. the perfect nodes on the right border of the tree are replaced by a single ephemeral node.